telerik/xaml-docs/knowledge-base/kb-pdfviewer-viewport-snapshot.md

 ---
-title: Creating a ViewPort snapshot in RadPdfViewer
+title: Creating a Viewport snapshot in RadPdfViewer
-description: Create a snapshot of the visible part of a PDF document in the RadPdfViewer.
+description: Create a snapshot of the visible part of a PDF document in RadPdfViewer for WPF.
 type: how-to
-page_title: How to create a ViewPort snapshot in RadPdfViewer
+page_title: How to create a Viewport snapshot in RadPdfViewer
 slug: kb-pdfviewer-viewport-snapshot
 position: 0
-tags: pdf, pdfviewer, viewport, snapshot
+tags: pdf, pdfviewer, viewport, snapshot, image
 ticketid: 1512091
 res_type: kb
 ---